There are perhaps 700,000 gender diverse people in the US.

-Transgender people have the same potential as cis-gendered to have full and satisfying lives when they are living in harmony with their Gender Identity.
+Gender diverse people have the same potential as cis-gendered to have full and satisfying lives.

 Gender identity is a person’s inner sense of whether they are male, female, or some other variation.
 It is not a choice.
 Gender identity is the gender a person identifies with, which may be different from the gender (sex) they were assigned at birth.